tomreinert/minimal-11ty-tailwind-starter/README.md

 🦴 As minimal as possible
 ⚡️ Active states in the navigation are automatically set based on the current url.
 💨 Add a couple of lines to any page and it will appear in the navigation.
 (Check how to below)
-🗓 A very simple blog structure
+🗓 A very simple blog structure because why not
 🍪 Example for including json data on contact page
 💜 Tailwind CSS